 Genus: Magnolia – Family: Magnoliaceae

 The trail blazing nature of a magnolia is demonstrated by its sheer desire to live during a time when other species became extinct.
-Magnolia’s early ancestors once lived on Pangaea (Supercontinent 250 million years ago) and Laurasia (Europe and Asia 200 million years ago.)
-They were separated by ice shields, ocean rifts and continental drift.
-Magnolias eventually planted their roots in China, Japan and the Americas.
+Magnolia’s early ancestors once lived on the supercontinent of Pangaea 250 million years ago and then Laurasia (Europe and Asia) 200 million years ago.
+Ice shields, ocean rifts and continental drift created isolated pockets in China, Japan and the Americas.
 Today there are 210 species of magnolia that differ in size, shape, color and habitat.
-Flowering magnolia trees have evolved to be either evergreen or deciduous trees.
+Flowering magnolia trees have evolved to include both evergreen or deciduous species.

 Magnolia virginiana, known as sweetbay or laurel magnolia was the first Magnolia to be scientifically described.
 It is the “type species” of the Magnolia genus as well as the “type species” for all flowering plants/trees known as Angiosperms.
 It is native to North America.

-Magnolia grandiflora, or southern magnolia, is an evergreen species that has the hardest and heaviest wood of all the magnolia species.
+Magnolia grandiflora or southern magnolia is an evergreen species with the hardest and heaviest wood of all the magnolia species.

-Magnolia sieboldii, Korean mountain magnolia is a small ornamental tree native to Korea.
+Magnolia sieboldii or Korean mountain magnolia is a small ornamental tree native to Korea.
 It is the national flower of North Korea.

 Message: When magnolia appears, we are being asked to remain impartial so we can make decisions based on facts versus emotions.
 Our independence can sometimes give off the appearance that we don’t need anyone, or that we don’t care.
-We typically do take care of ourselves without asking or receiving help.
-Now may be a good time to reassess our personal relationships and ask for help when we need it.
+Now may be a good time to reassess our personal relationships and ask for help if we need it.
 Magnolias ancient roots remind us to be patient as we lay a solid foundation for our future.

 Challenge: Allowing others to “walk all over us.”
 Being involved in unbalanced or unhealthy relationships that are depleting us.